 Photograph of Carlo Ferrini in his Giodo Vineyard in Montalcino I took February 2020.

 The grape bunches from the two vineyards are carefully hand harvested and sorted separately, as they ripen at slightly different times the end of September and early October.
 Immediately, the whole bunches are gently pressed and juice is separated, to prevent any color from being extracted from the pink tinted skins.
 Fermentation and aging takes place in temperature controlled stainless steel tanks.
 The wine never touches any wood.
 Malolactic fermentation is prevented.
 The wine is refined in bottle for ten months before release.

-Delicious by itself, we think this is the perfect autumn-fall wine.
+Perfection with Renée’s miso glazed black cod.
+But delicious and fully appreciated by itself!
+We think this is the perfect autumn-fall wine.
 Try with butternut squash ravioli with toasted pine nuts, sage and brown butter sauce.
 Or grilled bockwurst sausage garnished with sauteed sliced apple and pear.
 An obvious and easy choice for the Thanksgiving table!